 If you’re involved in selecting the professional mosquito control products used to control nuisance populations and disease vectors, how do you begin to assess and decide what products get put into your program?
 When it comes to public health mosquito control, there are a lot of options.
-Here what we recommend be considered when choosing the right products for mosquito control in your community:
+Here is what we recommend be considered when choosing the right products for mosquito control in your community:

 Consider the fundamental approach for your professional mosquito control program.
 Are you focused on proactive population suppression – primarily using larvicides to keep mosquito populations low from the get-go?
 Or do you tend to operate with a more responsive approach, opting to apply adulticides to reduce population spikes or control disease?
 An integrated approach supports doing both – using larvicides for preemptive suppression and adulticides to control emerging populations.

 Reviewing the program goals, financial and staff resources, and your local seasonality for mosquito control can often lead you towards the first important choice in public health mosquito control – larviciding, adulticiding or integrated control measures.

 Larviciding involves treating the water where mosquitoes lay eggs with insecticides to prevent larvae from becoming flying and biting adults.
 Think of it as stealth mosquito control – it works proactively behind the scenes, with great benefit to your overall program.
 At first glance, the upfront cost of larvicide products can appear to be prohibitive.
 But larviciding, when done correctly, will actually reduce the amount of adulticide treatments needed to deliver and maintain nuisance and disease control in your district or county.

 Early in the season, population suppression using larvicides is typically most effective.
 Breeding habitats – and their ease of access for treatment – are often important factors in product selection for larvicides.
 But by mid-to-late season, combating disease vectors and population spikes with adulticides may become more impactful.